Autoloader

 An autoloader or auto-loader is a mechanical aid or replacement for the personnel that load ammunition into crew-served weapons without being an integrated part of the gun itself.
 The term is generally only applied to larger weapons, such as naval weapons, tanks, and artillery; that would otherwise have a dedicated person or persons loading them.

 An autoloader extracts a shell and propellant charge from the ammunition storage rack/compartment and loads it into a magazine or belt, if the gun has one, or directly into the chamber of the gun if it does not.
 It often replaces a human loader.
 Automation can streamline and speed the loading process, resulting in a more effective design.

-With a smaller crew, the vehicle can also be made smaller inside.
-This reduces the amount of surface area that needs to be armored, meaning the vehicle, especially the turret, can be smaller and lighter.
-With a lower profile, the tank is harder both to spot and to hit.
+The potential benefits of an autoloader in a vehicle is a higher firerate and a smaller turret and crew amount.
+The autoloader takes up internal space and could need room in the turret ring like the Des Moines-class cruiser or require an extended turret bustle like the Type 90 tank, and is also more mechanically complex than manual loading.